Refinance Appraisal Checklist: 7 Ways To Prepare For Your House To Be Appraised

 Finally, research comparable properties and create a list of everything you’ve improved in your home for your appraiser.
 All these factors working in conjunction can help improve your final appraisal value.

 Ready to refinance?
-You can determine your home’s refinancing potential and what options are available to you when you apply online with Rocket Mortgage® today.
+You can determine your home’s refinancing potential and what options are available to you when you start an application online with Rocket Mortgage® today.

 Related Resources